juancarlospaco/faster-than-requests/README.md

 **Description:**
 Multi-Tag Ready-Made URL-Deduplicating Web Scraper from a list of URLs.
+This Scraper is designed with lots of extra options on the arguments.

 **Arguments:**
 - `list_of_urls` List of URLs, URL must be string type, required, must not be empty list, example `["http://example.io"]`.